Naga Tribes: 15 Fascinating Facts We Bet You Didn’t Know!

 10. The traditional ceremonial attire of each tribe is an awe inspiring sight: expect to see multi coloured spears, headgear made of finely woven bamboo interlaced with orchid stems, adorned with boar’s teeth and hornbill feathers and elephant tusk armlets.

-12. Most Naga houses have four to five residents.
+12. Most Naga tribe houses have four to five residents.
 Their social status is reflected in the roofs.
 The poor live in thatched roof houses.
 Those better off have houses topped with barge boards.
 The best houses have wooden shingles and house horns called kika.

 13. Nagaland is also called “The Land of Festivals,” for its joie de vivre and year-long love of celebration.
-One of their major tribes called Rengma, observes Ngada, celebrated right after the November harvest.
+One of the major Naga tribes called Rengma, observes Ngada, celebrated right after the November harvest.
 During this seven-day festival, families make rice beer, repair and clean the graves of their ancestors, polish their weapons and tools, sing, dance and forgive their enemies.

 14. Every five years, Angami tribals hold a grand “stone pulling ceremony” in which a large slab of stone is quarried from the local hillside, placed on a sled of bound tree trunks, tied with vines and pulled several miles along country lanes to a parade ground.
 A round of feasting follows.
 The colour and energy of the ceremony is to be seen to be believed!